WestDRI/wgpages/content/pythonhpc.md

     return total
 ```

-our code will be ~3-4X slower, so we will stick with the first version of the code with `if not "9" in str(i)`
+our code will be ~3-4X slower, so we will use the first version of the code with `if not "9" in str(i)` -- it
--- it turns out that in this particular case Python's high-level substring search is actually quite well
+turns out that in this particular case Python's high-level substring search is actually quite well optimized!
-optimized!

 <!-- serial.jl - 444.862 ms with digitSequence variable, 355.692 ms with fixed 9 -->
 <!-- serial.chpl - 300 ms -->